 Managing Director, Owner

 Tiffaney is responsible for the overall day to day operations of the office including; leadership, management, implementation and coordination of mental health service programs, as well as ensuring compliance with all state and federal regulations.
-Her main focus is to ensure that the organizational goals of Lifepath are dedicated to excellence and providing the highest-level of member care.
+Her main focus is ensuring that the organizational goals of Lifepath are dedicated to excellence and providing the highest-level of member care.

 Elena has dedicated the last 15 years of her life to clients in Mental Health and Substance Abuse Recovery.
 She hopes to one day be traveling the world and spending her days on a warm beach somewhere.
 In her spare time, she enjoys spending time with her family, reading, and driving out to the coast where she gets the chance to enjoy the sand and sun.
 Elena helps manage day to day operations and is a support to the owners.
 Elena is excited to be a part of our growing team here at Lifepath Counseling & Wellness and works to provide a positive experience for every client that walks through our doors.

 Teri is our admin assistant.
 She has a passion for helping others and meeting new people.
 She has been in different helping roles for over 13 years whether it be with people or animals.
 She is one of the kind and friendly faces that will greet you on the phone or in the office at Lifepath.
 Teri enjoys spending free time with her family and her fur baby Francis.